Depo Provera Lawsuit Settlements

 Finally, and perhaps most importantly, Philadelphia juries are often regarded as being particularly empathetic and fair to individuals who have suffered harm due to corporate negligence.
 Known for their willingness to hold large companies accountable, these juries tend to take a hard look at the impact on victims, making the city an attractive venue for plaintiffs seeking justice against powerful corporate defendants.

-Our lawyers have seen time and time again how this this reputation can significantly influence the dynamics of litigation and settlement discussions.
+Our lawyers have seen time and time again how this reputation can significantly influence the dynamics of litigation and settlement discussions.
 Pfizer and the other defendants may see the risk of facing a jury trial in Philadelphia as a compelling reason to make fair Depo Provera settlement offers.

 So, ultimately, what our attorneys think you will see is a Depo Provera federal class action-type lawsuit (an MDL) and mini-class actions in various state courts around the country.